Minimizing Visible Edges in Polyhedra: Conclusions and Open Problems

 Higher-dimensional generalizations of this problem can also be investigated: For example, given a polyhedron in $\mathbb{R}^d$, what is the minimum number of $\ell$-faces visible to a point that does not see any $k$-faces for $0\leq k<\ell<d$?

 We believe that SODs are interesting objects in their own right, and will find more applications in discrete and computational geometry.
 Some open problems related to SODs are given in~\cite{vigliettaSOD}.
 Perhaps the most compelling issue is to find a simple characterization of the SODs that are not visibility maps of polyhedra.
 Such SODs are known to exist (see~\cite{KT22}), although they appear to be rare.
+An intriguing question is whether every SOD is \emph{combinatorially equivalent} to a visibility map of a polyhedron.

 According to \cref{thm:swirls2}, any SOD has at least four swirls.
 Does it necessarily have two clockwise and two counterclockwise swirls?
 More generally, we ask for a characterization of the swirl graphs of SODs, as well as the swirl graphs of classes of SODs with certain properties (e.g., \emph{swirling SODs}, \emph{uniform SODs}, \emph{irreducible SODs}, and more~\cite{vigliettaSOD}).